gomorpheus/morpheus-apidoc/source/includes/_certificates.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name scoped to your account for the key certFile | null | The contents of the certificate file keyFile | null | The contents of the key file wildcard | false | Wether or not this certificate is a wildcard cert domainName | null | The domain name this certificate is tied to
+name      |  | A unique name scoped to your account for the key certFile |  | The contents of the certificate file keyFile |  | The contents of the key file wildcard | false | Wether or not this certificate is a wildcard cert domainName |  | The domain name this certificate is tied to

 ## Updating a Certificate